Glacier Bancorp Inc. (GBCI) Shares Soar Above 1-Year High

-Glacier Bancorp Inc. (NYSE: GBCI)’s stock price has plunge by 2.17relation to previous closing price of 30.86.
-Nevertheless, the company has seen a 0.61% surge in its stock price over the last five trading sessions.
+Glacier Bancorp Inc. (NYSE: GBCI) has seen a rise in its stock price by 2.12 in relation to its previous close of 31.17.
+However, the company has experienced a 2.55% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Glacier Bancorp Inc. (NYSE: GBCI) Right Now?

-Glacier Bancorp Inc. (NYSE: GBCI) has a higher price-to-earnings ratio of 11.78x compared to its average ratio, and the 36-month beta value for GBCI is at 0.80.
-Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 1 rating it as “overweight,” 4 as “hold,” and 0 as “sell.”
+Glacier Bancorp Inc. (NYSE: GBCI) has a higher price-to-earnings ratio of 11.89x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.79.
+Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 1 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Sponsored